trackingplan/trackingplan.js/README.md

 ### Other details

-- The full snippet weights 3kb compressed.
+- The full snippet weights ~3kb compressed.
 - You can also use a Tag Manager to include the code.
+- If your site uses a Content Security Policy (CSP) you will need to:
+    - Add `config.trackingplan.com` to your `script-src` policy.
+    - Add `tracks.trackingplan.com` to your `connect-src` policy.

 ### Advanced options